 A cross-country skiing dynamo who rocketed to Olympic gold and then dedicated her career to empowering young girls in sport.

-Chandra Crawford exploded onto the world stage in a blaze of pure, unadulterated joy.
-At the 2006 Turin Olympics, the 22-year-old Canadian, a relative unknown, won the women's sprint event in stunning fashion, her beaming smile becoming an iconic image of the Games.
-That victory was the peak of a racing career fueled by relentless energy and a powerful double-poling technique.
-While injuries later hampered her consistency on the World Cup circuit, Crawford’s impact only grew.
-She channeled her Olympic platform into founding Fast and Female, a non-profit organization with a clear mission: to keep girls aged 8 to 14 excited about sports and physical activity.
-Trading the solitary grind of elite skiing for the communal energy of empowerment events, she created a lasting legacy far beyond the podium.
-Crawford’s story is one of harnessing a moment of supreme athletic achievement to fuel a lifelong crusade for positive change.
+At the 2006 Turin Olympics, 22-year-old Chandra Crawford won the women's sprint event as a relative unknown, her beaming smile becoming an image of the Games.
+The Canadian cross-country skier's victory was the peak of a racing career fueled by relentless energy and a powerful double-poling technique.
+Injuries later hampered her consistency on the World Cup circuit.
+Crawford channeled her Olympic platform into founding Fast and Female, a non-profit organization with a clear mission: to keep girls aged 8 to 14 excited about sports and physical activity.
+Trading the solitary grind of elite skiing for the communal energy of empowerment events, she created a lasting impact far beyond the podium.
+Her story is one of harnessing a moment of supreme athletic achievement to fuel a lifelong crusade for positive change.

 1981–1996